-A BAHA’I DEVOTIONAL MEETING: will be held from 10 a.m. until noon May 19 in the Stony Fork community.
-The theme will be “Season of Renewal.”
-For more information, call (828) 268-2191.
+SERVICE: There will be a Baha’i devotional meeting from 10 a.m. until noon on Dec.
+8 in the Stony Fork community.
+The theme of the meeting will be “Understanding the Nature of the Reality of Man.”
+For more information and directions, call (828) 268-2191.

 FIBER ARTS GUILDS: Hand Spinning, meets the first Saturday and second Sunday of each month from 9:30 a.m. to 12:30 p.m.; and the Fiber Guild meets the third Saturday of each month from 9:30 a.m. to 12:30 p.m. at Western Watauga Community Center.
 For more information, call (828) 297-5195.

 THE BLOWING ROCK GARDEN CLUB: meets at noon the first Wednesday of each month, (May through October) at the Rumple Memorial Presbyterian Church fellowship hall in Blowing Rock.
 If interested contact Susan Sweet at (828) 263-8399 for more information.

 BOONE SHAG CLUB: meets from 7:30 to 9:30 p.m. most Tuesday nights to dance the “Carolina Shag” to Motown, rhythm and blues and beach music, provided by DJ “Gentleman” George Brown.
 Admission is $3 for members and $5 for nonmembers.
 The dancing takes place at the Meadowbrook Inn in Blowing Rock.
 For more information, email Janet Shanahan at (firstname.lastname@example.org